curseforge-sdks/cfcore-sdk-ue/docs/index.md

 ICFCoreApi.ICFCoreApiAuthorized.GeneratePremiumCheckoutUrl and open the user's default browser to the url returned.
 You'll need to poll (with a 2 sec timer) the CheckMods api so that you know when the user is ready to install the mod.
+- On console, fur purchasing a mod - call the ICFCoreApi.ICFCoreApiAuthorized.InitiatePurchase to get the relevant details for purchasing on the user device (keep track of the transaction id returned) and once the local purchase is completed, call the ICFCoreApi.ICFCoreApiAuthorized.FinalizePurchase function to complete the purchase

 ## Logging